Frequently asked questions

 I'm not from RCT can I take part?

-You can enter even if you don't live in the RCT just make sure you are local on the day of the event.
+You can enter even if you don't live in the RCT we will welcome pictures from wherever you are on the day.

 I’m not creative is this for me?